 The Onbashira Festival (御柱祭) is a celebration unique to the Suwa area of Nagano Prefecture, central Japan.
 It takes place every six years, in the zodiac periods of the Tiger and the Monkey.
 Locals choose sixteen giant fir trees deep in the surrounding mountains to become the Onbashira pillars (hashira).
-In April of Onbashira years they haul them by hand toward town in an event known as Yamadashi.
-In May, once spring has settled in, they pull them the rest of the way and raise them in the corners of the Suwa shrines (four pillars x four shrines).
-This part of the festival is called Satobiki, and Tateonbashira, standing the pillars, is the culmination of the celebration.
+In April of Onbashira years, they haul them by hand toward town in an event known as Yamadashi.
+In May, once spring has settled in, they pull them the rest of the way and raise them in the corners of the Suwa shrines (four pillars at each of the four shrines).
+This part of the festival is called Satobiki, and Tateonbashira, the standing of the pillars, is the culmination of the celebration.
 The whole flow of events, from choosing the trees years prior, to hauling the logs, to raising them on the shrine grounds is “Onbashira.”

 The six towns and villages of the Suwa area all participate, and locals join in hauling their specific pillars as a community, sometimes numbering in the thousands.
 For the people of Suwa, Onbashira isn’t just a festival; life events are often reckoned according to its cycles.
 The parishioners put their whole body and soul into the process of bringing the pillars to town, making it a passionate and intensely energetic spectacle.
 As one participant said, “For us, Onbashira is life.”